 harpsichordist & conductor

 Claudio Barduco Ribeiro was born in São Paulo in 1976.
 Based in The Netherlands since 2000, he is a sought after harpsichordist and conductor in a variety of orchestras and ensembles.
 Having specialized in Early Music, his focus lies in the performance of Late Renaissance, Baroque and Early Classical repertoires on the harpsichord, organ and as a conductor.
-He is also an active harpsichord and early music teacher.
+He is also an active harpsichord and early music teacher and combines music making with an intense research activity focused on performance practice and the discovery of unknown baroque repertoire.

 Claudio is a regular guest at the major concert venues and festivals in Europe, such as the Utrecht Early Music Festival, MAfestival Brugge, Itinéraire Baroque, Monteverdi Festival, Antiqua Bolzano, Festival d'Ambronay and Opus Amadeus Istanbul, performs often in his native Brazil and has also been a guest at concert venues in South Korea.

 Claudio records for labels such as RAMÉE, Ricercar, Ambronay Éditions, ORF, Brilliant and Passacaille, and appears regularly in live radio and TV broadcasts (France Musique, ORF, Dutch Broadcast Foundation and the Dutch Radio 4, among others).
-He has won prizes at the most important European competitions with LOTUS (Premio Bonporti 2011), New Collegium and Radio Antiqua (International Van Wassenaer Competition 2016).
+He has won prizes at the most important European competitions with the duo Inês d'Avena & Claudio Ribeiro (Premio Bonporti 2011), New Collegium and Radio Antiqua (International Van Wassenaer Competition 2016).

 As a guest conductor, Claudio has worked with ensembles such as the Reykjavik Chamber Orchestra and the National Youth Orchestra of The Netherlands, during a special concert for King Willem-Alexander.